Glimpse of Hoskote lake

 The only index among others whose values that are favourable to microbes fall on the left side of the scale.
 The Microbial Soil Temperature Index tells how temperature affects microbial activity.
 In this case the image has purple shades on the north of the lake and extends further north which according to the scale is relatively lower temperature (compared to the right) and is suitable for microbes to their job.

-How effectively this transformation happens is determined by various factors starting with having appropriate levels of pH level in the soil.
-It should neither be to acidic nor too alkaline.
+How effectively microbes do this job is measured by Carbon Use Efficiency.
+How effectively this transformation happens is determined by various factors starting with, having appropriate levels of pH level in the soil.
+For them the soil should neither be to acidic nor too alkaline.
 Bacteria prefers from neutral to alkaline while fungi may thrive in acidic soils.
-Next factor is the temperature of the soil, it should be neither too cold nor too hot.
+Next factor that is important to microbes is the temperature of the soil, it should be neither too cold nor too hot.
 Microbes are active at a very moderate temperatures.

-The most important of all factors is the moisture content in the soil.
+The most important of all factors for microbes to thrive is the moisture content in the soil.
 This has to be higher.
 Moisture in the soil plays a key role as it directly affects photosynthesis, soil respiration, microbial activity, and soil organic matter dynamics.
 If there isn't adequate moisture in the soil then it effects photosynthesis which in turn affects microbes since the input for them, root exudates and litter, gets effected.
 As a result, microbes function less efficient in decomposing these materials into organic biomass which means it alters the soil structure and availability of nutrients for the plants and this hinders the growth of plants.
 So its a cycle.
 Excessive moisture can create anaerobic conditions (lack of oxygen) in the soil which results in increased amount of Methane releasing into the atmosphere by microbes.
 Hence maintaining optimum levels is important the storage of carbon.

 Soil moisture is a key regulator in balancing Carbon Sequestration and Co2 emissions.
 Good moisture content also influences microbial activity and controls emissions of Methane (CH4) and Nitrous oxide (N2O)